PrtHub/artifact-ui/CONTRIBUTING.md

-# Contributing to artifact UI
+# Contributing to Artifact UI

-Thank you for your interest in contributing to artifact UI!
+Thank you for your interest in contributing to Artifact UI!
 We appreciate your support and look forward to your contributions.
-This guide will help you understand the directory structure and provide detailed instructions on how to add a new component to artifact UI.
+This guide will help you understand the directory structure and provide detailed instructions on how to add a new component to Artifact UI.

 Read the [example PR](https://github.com/PrtHub/artifact-ui/pull/12) to learn which files you need to add. **You only need to change 5 files to add a new component or effect** and it only takes around 10 minutes of work!